jensenrf/cookbook/takeaway-free/index.md

     <div class="steps">
       <div class="step">
         <span class="step-num">1.</span>
-        Paste any recipe URL from a major site and click the container.
-No sign-in needed.
+        Open any recipe page.
+Select all the text — title, ingredients, steps — and copy it.
       </div>
       <div class="step">
         <span class="step-num">2.</span>
-        The page is fetched and its embedded recipe data (JSON-LD schema) is extracted instantly.
+        Paste it into the box and click the recipe card button.
+Formatting happens locally in your browser.
       </div>
       <div class="step">
         <span class="step-num">3.</span>